 Expert tips

-- The crepe batter for buckwheat galettes can be made up to three days ahead but can also be used immediately after making it.
+- Use batter immediately or make ahead: Buckwheat crepe batter can be made up to three days ahead but can also be used immediately after making it.
 This means that you can make a few crepes one day and save the rest of the batter to make a day or two later!

-- If the batter sizzles and becomes porous all the way through, your pan is too hot.
+- Watch the heat of the pan: If the batter sizzles and becomes porous all the way through, your pan is too hot.
 Lower the heat and try again.
 Just like pancakes, the first crepe may be a throwaway.

-- Most fillings can be added to the crepe in the skillet and warmed through with the exception of fried or scrambled eggs.
+- Make egg fillings separately: Most fillings can be added to the crepe in the skillet and warmed through with the exception of fried or scrambled eggs.
 You'll need to prepare those separately and place them in the crepe when ready to serve.

 3 ways to present buckwheat crepes when serving

-- Fill the crepe, fold in half, then fold in half once more so it's a sort of triangle shape.
+- Wedge or triangle fold-over: Fill the crepe, fold in half, then fold in half once more so it's a sort of triangle shape.

-- Add fillings to the buckwheat crepe, then roll it up!
+- Rolled: Add fillings, then roll it up!

 More gluten free breakfast and brunch recipes

-- Cornmeal Pancakes are the perfect balance of savory and sweet.
+- Gluten-Free Cornmeal Pancakes are the perfect balance of savory and sweet.

 - Green Shakshuka is beautiful and you can serve it right from the pan for easy cleanup.